More clicks, more engagement, more action—that’s what you want out of your hotel emails.

 - Join us for this year’s hanami season

-Your content can be:
+The content of your marketing emails can be:

 - Time-sensitive, e.g. deals or last minute availability